 Past activities and achievements

-- 2017 January: A governmental investigation was conducted in 2017, focused on promoting attendance in the Swedish compulsory school system.
+- A governmental investigation focused on promoting attendance in the Swedish compulsory school system.
+The investigation was conducted by Malin Gren Landell, psychologist, PhD.
 The investigation resulted in changes in the school law related to school absenteeism.
 The changes primarily concern assessing reasons for school absenteeism, information at transitions from one school to another, and cooperation.
 The changes are valid from July 1st 2018.

-- 2016-2018: #jagmed is a project with joint effort among counties to reduce the number of young people dropping out of school.
+- #jagmed - a project running from 2016-2018 with joint effort among counties to reduce the number of young people dropping out of school.
 The aim was to help young people return to studies or internships/work and get a permanent affiliation to the labour market.
-The project was funded by the European Social Fund (ESF) Contact: Lars-Inge Jonsson, Lars.firstname.lastname@example.org, & Josefin Brüde Sundin, email@example.com
+The project was funded by the European Social Fund (ESF) Contact Lars-Inge Jonsson and Josefin Brüde Sundin.

 Helpful links and other resources

 - Ifous fokuserar: skolnärvaro Overview of how to promote school attendance

 - SOU 2016:94 Saknad!
 Uppmärksamma elevers frånvaro och agera.